Infertility Questions Answered by My Husband

 How does Colby deal with stress and everything else related to infertility?

 PS.
-If you are going through infertility, please head over to my ministry to join my support group!
+If you are going through infertility, please head over to my the faith-based infertility ministry to join the support group!

 PPS.
 Have you picked up a copy of my book?
 Buy In Due Time, a 60-day devotional for hope + encouragement in the waiting.